BryanNak/BryanNak.github.io/projects/morsecode.md

 		printf("Error: At least 2 command line arguments are expected, only 1 present.
 Enter Morse Code on the command line.\n");
 	}
 ```
-Another key concept in coding are nested for loops which is used in this program to traverse through a morse code array containing the character associated with a line of morse code.
-At the time nested loops had been quite a difficult concept to wrap my head around but by implementing one into a tool which can be visually simpler to follow then just letters, the concept clicked a lot easier in my head.
+Another key concept in coding is nested for loops, which is used in this program to traverse through a Morse code array containing the character associated with a line of Morse code.
+At the time, nested loops had been quite a difficult concept to wrap my head around, but by implementing one into a tool that can be visually simpler to follow than just letters, the concept clicked a lot easier in my head.
 Here is a code snippet of the nested loop:
 ```c
 //loop through the command line input and store into string1 variable every loop
 	for(i = 1; i < argc; i++) {